quantumJLBass/boa-fraud/profiles/addresses/US/STATES/FLORIDA/7916 EVOLUTIONS WAY, STE 210, TRINITY, FL, 34655-9900/7916 EVOLUTIONS WAY, STE 210, TRINITY, FL, 34655-9900.md

 
 
 5 years ago
 I would give no STARS.
-I’ve emailed the company customer care no response, emailed a realtor of a property no response.
-It’s unprofessional, you rent houses.
-You should check and make sure your realtors who cover properties are actually doing there JOB because they’re causing you renters.
+I've emailed the company customer care no response, emailed a realtor of a property no response.
+It's unprofessional, you rent houses.
+You should check and make sure your realtors who cover properties are actually doing there JOB because they're causing you renters.
 Save your time, app fee and rent to an agency who takes the time to respond back.

 
 2